CrispyConductor/inheritz/README.md

 to add as mixins.
 All prototype methods of mixin constructors are added to the prototype of the class.

+If inheritz is called on a constructor that already inherits from something (ie, it already has prototype methods), then all parameters are added as mixins.
+This makes it useful for adding mixins to ES6 classes.

 ```javascript
 var inherits = require('inheritz');